MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 	Set-LabelPolicy -Identity Global -AdvancedSettings @{OutlookJustifyTrustedDomains="contoso.com,fabrikam.com,litware.com"}

-## Enable Azure Information Protection analytics to discover sensitive information in documents
+## Disable Azure Information Protection analytics discovering sensitive information in documents

 This configuration uses a policy [advanced setting](#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell) that you must configure by using Office 365 Security & Compliance Center PowerShell.
 It is supported by the preview version of the unified labeling client only.